 The Mehlville School District maintains a self-funded medical insurance plan and provides medical, dental, vision and life insurance for employees.
 The dental portion of the insurance fund continues to be stable and adequately reserved.
 The medical fund portion declined five consecutive years from \$5.9M in 2008 to \$1.5M in 2013.
 Modest plan changes increased the fund balance to \$1.9M by December 2014 which was still below the \$2.5M estimate to cover run out claims.
-More significant changes for 2015 increased the fund balance to \$4.3M by December 2015, then up to \$6.1M by December 2016, and December 2018 balances are projected to be \$9.3M but actual balances can vary significantly.
+More significant changes for 2015 increased the fund balance to \$4.3M by December 2015, \$6.1M by December 2016, and \$9.4M by December 2018.
+Balances are projected to increase through December 2019 but at a slower rate than the past.
+Actual balances can vary significantly.
 The 2015 plan changes have enabled the fund balance to now be well-funded.

 A community engagement process was implemented by the District in FY05 to study the future of Mehlville School District's continued participation in the Voluntary Interdistrict Choice Corporation.
-The last Board of Education approved plan is to maintain current enrollment levels.
+Enrollment is slowly declining as the program is gradually being phased out.
+FY19 revenue was \$1.9M, down 6% from \$2.0M the prior year.

 In FY2014, Missouri state statute 167.131.1 allows students in unaccredited school districts to attend an accredited school in the same or adjoining county and the unaccredited school must pay tuition to the accredited school on behalf of that student.
 Beginning FY14, Riverview Gardens' students enrolled at Mehlville with a tuition rate of \$7,927 per student based on specific guidelines from the Department of Elementary and Secondary Education.
 Tuition is based on hours attended.
 Mehlville has not changed the tuition rate.
-Revenue from this program is \$1,245K in FY14, \$907K in FY15, \$645K in FY16, \$496K in FY17, \$91K in FY18, and a \$50K budget for FY19.
+Revenue from this program is \$1,245K in FY14, \$907K in FY15, \$645K in FY16, \$496K in FY17, \$91K in FY18, and \$66K in FY19.
+Only 3 students are budgeted for FY20.
 Eventually this source of revenue will be zero.